certbot/certbot/docs/using.rst

 ``/etc/letsencrypt/renewal-hooks/post`` will be run as pre, deploy, and post hooks respectively when any certificate is renewed with the ``renew`` subcommand.
 These hooks are run in alphabetical order and are not run for other subcommands.
+(The order the hooks are run is determined by the byte value of the characters in their filenames and is not dependent on your locale.)

 Hooks specified in the command line, :ref:`configuration file
 <config-file>`, or :ref:`renewal configuration files <renewal-config-file>` are
 run as usual after running all hooks in these directories.
 One minor exception to this is if a hook specified elsewhere is simply the path to an executable